Resheph: Other Syrian sources

 Many theophoric names invoking Resheph have been identified in texts from Emar.
 Examples include Ikūr-Rašap (Akkadian: “Resheph has proven to be reliable”), Rašap-kabar (Amorite: “Resheph is great”), Rašap-lā’ī (Amorite: “Resheph is powerful”), as well as names where the theonym is abbreviated, such as Iddin-ra (Akkadian: “Resheph has given”) and Yakūn-ra (Amorite: “Resheph has proven to be reliable”).
 Overall he is the third most frequently invoked deity in them, after Dagan and Adad.

 It is sometimes assumed that Resheph is not directly attested in ritual texts from Emar.
 However, Ian Rutherford assumes that the deity referred to as “Nergal of the market (KI.LAM)” or “lord of the market” might be Resheph, which would indicate the name is to be read as Rašap/bel mahiri; a connection to trade is not otherwise known for Nergal, but is well attested for Resheph in Hurrian tradition.
 This identification is also accepted by John Tracy Thames, who notes the epithet presumably reflected his importance in the eyes of a specific section of society, similarly as other titles derived from names of professions.
 He also proposes that the deity only mentioned under the epithet “Lord of Šagma” in texts from this city might be either Resheph or Erra.
 Gary Beckman tentatively considers interpreting the city god of Emar, represented by the Sumerogram ^{d}NIN.URTA, as Resheph, but he notes caution is advised, and points out Joan Goodnick Westenholz instead suggested that ^{d}NIN.URTA in Emar designated a strictly local deity, known as Il Imarī or possibly Ḫamari, “the Emariote god”.
 It is also sometimes proposed that the deity ^{d}U.GUR, who appears alongside Shuwala in a description of a festival, might be Resheph, though this logogram might also be read phonetically as Ugur (a possibility supported by Hurrian sources from the site) or as Nergal.

 In addition to the evidence from Emar, Resheph is also attested in texts from Azû and Ekalte.
 All three of these sites are located in the proximity of each other, and were culturally similar.
-Amorite theophoric names invoking Resheph have also been identified in texts from Mari and from the kingdom of Khana.
+Amorite theophoric names invoking Resheph have also been identified in texts from Mari and from the Ḫana.
 However, in the former only seven examples are attested.
 The proposal that some Mariote attestations of Nergal in personal names and elsewhere should be understood as references to Resheph are regarded as baseless.
 There is also no evidence that he was ever actively worshiped further south in Mesopotamia.